 - Extracts structured data (job titles, dates, skills, employers)

-- Designed to organize and store information in your ATS
+- Designed to organise and store information in your ATS

 - A technical process, not an evaluative one